 Asset Class Lives

-Right to use buildings 2-10 years

 Building and Improvements 7-39 years

+Right-to-use leased buildings 2-10 years

 Furniture, fixtures, and equipment 5 -7 years

 4. Library collection

 The Library collection which includes books, periodicals and audio-visual materials are reported in the applicable governmental activities column in the government-wide financial statements.
 These assets are recorded at historical cost or estimated historical cost.
 They are amortized over seven years.
 Fully amortized assets are removed from original cost and accumulated amortization after they have been carried for ten years.